 A rapid alert system for consumer goods.
 The contact point in Finland is the Finnish Safety and Chemical Agency (Tukes).
 Part of the system are the Member States of the European Union, the Commission and some other countries.
 By using the system, Member States can be notified quickly of dangers to health and property caused by consumer goods.
 In addition to consumer goods, the system also includes products for professional use and products that cause a risk to the environment.

 RASFF (Rapid Alert System for Food and Feed)

 A rapid alert system for food and feed.
-The contact point in Finland is the Finnish Food and Safety Authority (Evira).
+The contact point in Finland is the Finnish Food Authority.
 Part of the system are the Member States of the European Union, the Commission and the European Food Safety Authority (EFSA).
 Through the system, Member States can be notified quickly of foods or feed, which can cause a direct or an indirect danger to human health.

 REX (The Registered Exporter system)